 For the Long Term Pool, DUMAC seeks to achieve an annualized real rate of return of at least 5.0% net of fees to fund the university’s spending and to allow for growth of the endowment after considering the effects of inflation.
 This benchmark (5.0% Real Return Target) is applied over the long term, due to the volatility implicit in short-term periods.

 Another long-term benchmark is the composite of 70% MCSI All Country World Index and 30% Bloomberg Barclays Aggregate Index (70/30).
 The MCSI All Country World Index represents the broad global equity market, while the Bloomberg Barclays Aggregate Bond Index represents the domestic bond market.
 This mix between equity and bonds was chosen because, historically, a 70% exposure to equity investments has achieved the university’s 5.0% real annual return objective over the long term.

-DUMAC has outperformed the 70/30 index and has consistently placed among the top of its peers over rolling 10-year periods.
+DUMAC has consistently outperformed the 70/30 index and peer group median over rolling 10-year periods.

 Duke’s primary peer benchmark (Peer Group Median) in the charts above and below is the Cambridge Associates Universe.
 This group of peer colleges and universities have endowment pools that are similar to Duke’s, often managed by professional internal staff.
 DUMAC seeks to achieve performance over successive rolling three-, five-, and 10-year periods in excess of the median return for this group.

-As illustrated in the chart below, DUMAC has outperformed the 70/30 benchmark and peer group median over rolling five-year periods.
+As illustrated in the chart below, DUMAC has essentially matched or outperformed the 70/30 benchmark and peer group median over rolling five-year periods.

 The 70/30 benchmark is most meaningful when applied over rolling periods of five years or more, which account for a more complete market cycle.